stevenxchung/Web-Developer-Bootcamp/Section 39 - JavaScript - The Tricky Stuff/readme.md

 ```

 Why is our first House undefined?
-* We are not return anything from the function
+* We are not returning anything from the function
 * We are explicitly binding the keyword *this* or placing it inside of a declared object.
 This means the value of the keyword *this* will be the global object.

 To fix this we introduce the keyword *new* as follows: